Definitions

 About

-犍 is a phono-semantic compound primarily meaning a castrated bull or bullock, often used as a draft animal in traditional agriculture.
-Its semantic component is the cow radical 牛 on the left, which categorizes it within the class of cattle and livestock.
-The right side features 建 (jiàn) as the phonetic element, which determines the character's pronunciation.
-Beyond this zoological sense, 犍 also appears in the names of ancient administrative districts and locations, illustrating how specialized agricultural terms can overlap with proper nouns in classical texts.
+denotes a castrated bull (bullock), often used as a strong draft animal in traditional agriculture.
+It is a phono-semantic compound: the bovine radical on the left marks the semantic field of cattle, while the right side (jiàn) supplies the pronunciation.
+Beyond its zoological meaning, the character also appears in names of ancient administrative districts and places, illustrating how specialized agricultural terms occasionally became proper nouns in classical texts.

 Etymology Hide